nikomatsakis/babysteps/babysteps/_posts/2022-09-22-rust-2024-the-year-of-everywhere.md

 ## Async *everywhere*

 Let’s start with async.
-Right now, you can write async functions, but not in traits[^async-trait].
+Right now, you can write async functions, but not in traits.
 You can’t write async closures.
 You can’t use async drop.
 This creates a real hurdle.
 You have to learn the workarounds (e.g., the [`async-trait`] crate), and in some cases, there are no proper workarounds (e.g., for async-drop).

 [`async-trait`]: https://crates.io/crates/async-trait